Steve Verhelle

 Advanced networking

-Websockets, QUIC are of prime interest.
+Software-Defined Networking (SDN), Cloud and Data Center Networking, Websockets, and QUIC are of prime interest.

 systems